 Find more information on available residencies in FREIDA Online®, the Residency and Fellowship Database®.

 - IMG Representation in AMA and organized medicine

-- With 38,000 members strong, the IMGS members of the AMA are a formidable voice in organized medicine.
+- With over 40,000 members strong, the IMGS members of the AMA are a formidable voice in organized medicine.
 All AMA members who are international medical graduates automatically become members of the IMGS and all members are allowed to vote in the election of the IMGS Governing Council.

 - Physician Workforce Planning

 At the urging of the IMGS, the AMA has begun to re-examine its policies and assumptions about the future of the physician workforce.

 International medical graduates are particularly affected by credentials verification because obtaining copies of diplomas, transcripts and other documents from medical schools outside the United States can be challenging.

 Explore more about these policies in AMA’s PolicyFinder.

 Any AMA member may submit a resolution to the IMGS for consideration at the Assembly's Annual or Interim Meetings.
 Resolution ideas for the June annual meeting are due April 1.
 Resolutions ideas for the November interim meeting are due Aug.
 1.